What is the English Council?

 • Vice-Chair (Regional Development)

-• Federal Board
+• Representatives to Federal Committees

 Being a rep on the English Council to represent your Region?